nikcleju/wiwikwlh/slides.md

 ### Discrete memoryless source

- = is an information source where the messages are **independent** , i.e. the choice of a message at one time does not depend on what were the previous message
+A discrete memoryless source (DMS) is an information source where the messages are **independent** , i.e. the choice of a message at one time does not depend on what were the previous messages

 Each message has a fixed probability.
 The set of probabilities is the *distribution* of the source.